pypa/pipenv/docs/advanced.rst

     $ pipenv install --system --deploy

-This will fail a build if the ``Pipfile.lock`` is out–of–date, instead of generating a new one.
+This will fail a build if the ``Pipfile.lock`` is out-of-date, instead of generating a new one.

 ☤ Pipenv and Other Python Distributions